craftcms/shopify/README.md

 The Product element type represents a product in your Shopify store.
 All products are created, updated, and deleted via the Shopify control panel, and are reflected in Craft.

+## Syncing Products

+Products will be created, updated, and deleted automatically via the webhooks.

+If you want to sync all Products you can do so by running the following console command:

+    php craft shopify/sync/product

 ## Fields

 In addition to the standard element fields like `id`, `title` and `status` the shopify product element will contain